phetit/package-skeleton/CONTRIBUTING.md

 ## Report a bug

 > If you find a security vulnerability, do NOT open an issue.
-Email david.lomberlan@gmail.com instead.
+Email lombervid@proton.me instead.

 Before submitting [a new issue](./issues/new/choose), please search the [issues](./issues) to make sure a similar issue doesn't already exist.
 Assuming a similar issues doesn't exist, you can report a bug by [opening a new issue](./issues/new/choose).